Memento 2: Learning by Stateful Reflective Memory: Acknowledgements

 \section{Acknowledgements}

-We are grateful to Xue Yuan for valuable discussions on reinforcement learning and kernel methods, Siyuan Gu for insights into bandit algorithms and the discovery–exploration–exploitation trade-off, and Huichi Zhou and Yihang Chen and Yuxiang Chen for assistance with implementation and proof read.
+We are grateful to Xue Yan for valuable discussions on reinforcement learning and kernel methods, Siyuan Guo for insights into bandit algorithms and the discovery–exploration–exploitation trade-off, and Huichi Zhou and Yihang Chen and Yuxiang Chen for assistance with implementation and proof-read.
 We also thank collaborators who reviewed earlier versions of this manuscript and provided helpful feedback.

 { }